scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

   and what have you.
 This is worth spelling out, since it's what makes *spreadsheets* different from *data tables*.

-- The format is *proprietary* and its development is linked to a specific piece of (non-free) software (Excel).
+- It is *proprietary* and its development is linked to a specific piece of (non-free) software (Excel).
   Proprietary formats often tie you to a specific (expensive) software and also introduce the risk that the format can no longer be read if the specific software ceases to exist (think 5, 10, 20 years into the future).
   - This is less of an issue with the Excel format than many other proprietary formats because the ubiquity of Excel has led to good third-party support